Section 21 – Junior And Teen Fair

 5. Three rhubarb cupcakes decorated for an end of school party.
 Attractively displayed on a sturdy disposable plate covered with plastic wrap or a clear plastic bag.

-7. Spring Bouquet in a container.
+7. Spring Bouquet in a properly sized container.
+Name at least 3 of the flowers in your bouquet.

 8. Any art work, any medium.